project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rw61x/README.md

 Using DAC private key secure usage: Experimental feature, contain some
-limitation: potential concurrent access issue during sign with dac key operation due to the lack of protection between multiple access to ELS crypto module.
-The argument `chip_enable_secure_dac_private_key_storage=1` must be added to the _gn gen_ command to enable secure privte DAC key usage with S50.
+limitation: potential concurrent access issue during sign with dac key operation due to the lack of protection between multiple access to _ELS_ crypto module.
+The argument `chip_enable_secure_dac_private_key_storage=1` must be added to the _gn gen_ command to enable secure private DAC key usage with S50.
 `chip_with_factory_data=1` must have been added to the _gn gen_ command

 DAC private key generation: The argument `chip_convert_dac_private_key=1` must